 Step by Step

 Step 1.
-Drill hole in top of barrel and draw outline for widest part of flower pot.
+Drill small hole in center of barrel cap.

-Step 4.
-Drill hole for faucet about 2 inches from bottom with 1-inch hole saw.
-Wrap plumbers tape around the

 Step 5.
-Drill hole at top of side with 1 5/8th hole saw.
-Screw hose barb to top.
+Drill hole for faucet about 2 inches from bottom of barrel with 1-inch hole saw.
+Wrap plumbers tape around the hole and secure faucet to barrel.

 Step 6.
+Drill hole at top of side with 5/8th” hole saw.
+Secure hose barb to barrel with screws.

-Adjusting gutter: After positioning rain barrel in a secure position (rain barrel is heavy when full), cut down spout and add on elbow to direct water into opening.
+Step 7.
+Position rain barrel in a secure position near gutter (rain barrel is heavy when full).

 In the fall empty your rain barrel and store upside down to keep the barrel from cracking.